pikatchu/closedsource/book/0120-cadets.md

 Finch stood frozen.

 For years, he had been the one giving orders.
-Now—he wasn’t sure who was in charge anymore.
+Now—he wasn't sure who was in charge anymore.

 Marcus took a step forward, his gaze locked onto Finch.

 "I looked through my file in the system," he said.
 "The official report states that my parents died in an accident."
 He tilted his head slightly.
-"But that’s not true, is it?"
+"But that's not true, is it?"

-Finch’s expression didn’t change, but Marcus could hear the rapid shift in his thoughts—confusion, panic, calculation.
+Finch's expression didn't change, but Marcus could hear the rapid shift in his thoughts—confusion, panic, calculation.

 "They were killed," Marcus continued, his voice cold.
 "Executed.
 By an inquisitor.
 Because they were Companions."
 He let the words sink in before adding, "And reading through your mind… I can see that it was you who did it."

-Finch stiffened, but he didn’t speak.
+Finch stiffened, but he didn't speak.

 Silence stretched between them.

-Then, slowly, Marcus placed a firm hand on Finch’s shoulder, his grip unyielding.
+Then, slowly, Marcus placed a firm hand on Finch's shoulder, his grip unyielding.

 "You did well," he said evenly.
 "All Companions must be eliminated."